Weiyang, Xi'an: The Site of Weiyang Palace

-The site of Weiyang Palace of Han Dynasty was built around 200 B.C.
+The site of Weiyang Palace of the Han dynasty was built around 200 B.C.
 It contains more than 40 halls and functioned as the administrative center in the later 11 dynasties after Han for more than 360 years.
 The Weiyang Palace has the longest existence among all the palaces in ancient Chinese history.
-The current ruins of the palace has the length of 1,148 ft, the width of 492 ft, the hight of 49 ft, and the area of around 1,235 acres.
+The current ruins of the palace has the length of 1,148 ft, the width of 492 ft, the height of 49 ft, and the area of around 1,235 acres.
 It was listed among the first batch of Chinese national key cultural relics protection sites in 1961 and was included in the World Heritage List in 2014.

 Museums

 Han Chang'an City Relics Exhibition Museum

 This exhibition hall is the first dedicated museum for the complete introduction of Han Chang'an City and its relics.
 It was first opened to publics at Jun 13th, 2009.
 After the reconstruction in 2013, it now has an area of 4,941 ft2.
 The 2 sub-exhibition halls in the museum are theme differently.
-The first hall introduces Chang'an City's historical evolution, layout scale, cultural style, and the current site's preservation status, archaeological achievements, and the remains from Han Dynasty.
+The first hall introduces Chang'an City's historical evolution, layout scale, cultural style, and the current site's preservation status, archaeological achievements, and the remains from the Han dynasty.
 The second hall is dedicated to introduce the Silk Road since Chang'an was the starting point of the ancient Silk Road.